-NCS appears annually and does not have an online edition.
-Members receive their free copies by mail (please make sure your address is up to date).
+NCS appears annually.
+Current members receive their free hard-copies by mail (please make sure your address is up to date) and have digital access to current and past issues here (membership log-in required).
 You may also subscribe to the journal without becoming a member through Penn State University Press, where individual issues may also be purchased.
-But becoming a member is a better deal!
+But becoming a member is a much better deal!

 Volume 37 (2025) – Special Issue: